rs-core

 Rational operator/(const Rational& x, const Rational& y);

 Arithmetic operators.
 These all have their usual meanings.
 Behaviour is undefined on division by zero, or if the result of an arithmetic operation would be out of range for the underlying integer type.
+For the binary operators, corresponding operators are also defined for mixed mode arithmetic between Rational and T, and between Rational and any primitive signed integer type convertible to T.

 bool operator==(const Rational& x, const Rational& y) noexcept;